top of page

 Ocean IA is deploying autonomous AI-powered cameras to detect humpback whales

+in real time and alert vessels.
 The goal: to reduce the risk of collisions in sensitive areas such as the Papeete and Vaiare passes.

 IUCN_BestLife_RZ_RGB.png